fflowio/mobile_game/README_SETUP.md

 - Android Studio
 - Intellij

 Load the mobile-game repository into it.

+### IDE Warning

+You will be asked if you trust the authors of the files in this folder.
+Outside the IDE, for example in notepad, make sure the files are the ones you are expecting.
+Two sensible checks:

+- the text in the README looks familiar (it should be this file)
+- most of the files are images (.png, .svg) or dart files (.dart)

+Once you're happy it's what you expect, click 'Yes, I trust the authors'

+### Remove the solution (optional)

+If you're setting up a workspace for students, we recommend you delete lib/views/solution.dart.

+### Open the working file

 Open up lib/views/game.dart.

-If you're planning this for students, we recommend you delete lib/views/solution.dart.

 # Phew!